 All travellers will require a visa to Russia, which must be obtained before travel.
 Most travellers will also need an invitation letter, which we will provide if requested.
 Many travellers, including British citizens, will need a visa to enter Mongolia.
-For most citizens, Kazakhstan does not require a visa for stays of less than 30 days.
-If you are travelling after this point it may be necessary to obtain a visa.

 Visa regulations can change however and so we recommend that you contact your nearest embassy for the most up to date information.

 Health and vaccinations

 We are not medically qualified and so we recommend that you speak to your doctor or nearest health professional for advice concerning recommended vaccinations.
 For more advice on vaccinations you can also visit www.fitfortravel.nhs.uk.

 It is a condition of joining our tours that you have suitable travel insurance in place, and we cannot accept travellers without insurance.
 All policies differ in terms of what they will cover, but as a minimum you need medical and health cover, which will cover you for the whole time that you are away.
 Most policies will also include cancellation cover, which will cover you if an unforeseen circumstance obliges you to cancel your trip.
 We recommend that you obtain your insurance as soon as you book your trip.

 Please note that government travel warnings often affect the validity of your travel insurance, and you should check this with your insurance company.

 Arrival and departure taxes